Here is an overview of what the President's executive action will mean assuming the President is legally allowed to go forward his plans.

 Deferred Action For 4.4 Million Undocumented Aliens

 Previously, President Obama by executive action enacted Deferred Action for Childhood Arrivals ("DACA") which allowed undocumented aliens under the age of 31 as of June 15, 2012 who arrived in the country prior to their 16th birthday and had continuously resided in the U.S. for at least five years to apply for a deferred action benefit, which allowed eligible beneficiaries to remain in the country for a 2-year period with opportunity for extensions and to obtain authorization to work.
-The President's executive action will expand the age cap by extending DACA coverage from those arriving prior to June 15, 2007 to include those arriving on or before June 15, 2010.
+The President's executive action will eliminate the age cap and extend DACA coverage from those arriving prior to June 15, 2007 to include those arriving on or before June 15, 2010.
+Previously, only persons under the age of 31 were eligible for deferred action.
+Now anyone who entered the U.S. prior to their 16th birthday is eligible.
 A person granted the DACA benefit under the new program will be afforded the benefit for a 3-year period, subject to renewal.
 This part of the expanded DACA benefit is expected to be up and running within 90 days.

 I-601A Waiver Expansion

 The I-601A conditional waiver program, which allows undocumented aliens applying for a family immigration benefit for an immediate relative to apply for the hardship waiver prior to departing the country for an immigrant visa interview at a consulate abroad, will be expanded to include spouses and children of lawful permanent residents.
 The President's action will also clarify and expand the definition what qualifies as an "extreme hardship."